Venetian red

 The original color Venetian red was thus an earth color, a red ocher with an iron oxide content of at least 20%.
 Venetian red could also be made from the pigment from the mineral hematite, also that of iron oxide.
 The original pigment thus consisted of natural iron oxide.

-Genuine hematite from Daniel Smith on the left, in the middle it is Italian Venetian Red, a genuine earth color from Daniel Smith and on the right: modern Venetian red from Winsor & Newton
+Genuine hematite from Daniel Smith on the left, in the middle it is Italian Venetian Red, a granulating color from Daniel Smith and on the right: opaque Venetian red from Winsor & Newton

 Other names for the same, or at least similar pigments are: English red, Indian Red, Italian red, Prussian red, Pompeian red and caput mortuum, several other names also occur.
 All are made of iron oxide and are collectively called iron red colors.